certat/tuency-docs/docs/01_first_steps.md

 of the dashboard serve various purposes:

 1. Tabs for managing different types of network assets.
-2. _My Node_ allows you to view and manage users in your current organization, tenant, or portal, depending on your role.
+2. _My Node_ allows you to view and manage users in your current organisation, tenant, or portal, depending on your role.
-3. _Organizations_ for managing organizations related to your role.
+3. _organisations_ for managing organisations related to your role.
-4. _Contacts_ where all contact information related to your organization is located.
+4. _Contacts_ where all contact information related to your organisation is located.
-5. _Add Colleague_ to invite coworkers to help manage your organization.
+5. _Add Colleague_ to invite coworkers to help manage your organisation.
-6. _Switch Node_ appears if you have roles in more than one organization and allows switching between contexts.
+6. _Switch Node_ appears if you have roles in more than one organisation and allows switching between contexts.
 7. A note indicating your privilege level in the current context.
 8. _Profile_ for [managing your account](03_account.md), including password changes.
-9. _Claim Netobject_ to request the addition of a new network asset to your organization.
+9. _Claim Netobject_ to request the addition of a new network asset to your organisation.